songbachqn/PythonProject/README.md

-# PythonProject
+# PythonProject1
-Doing plot on dataset
+Import file and plot on dataset